|Women's Grand Prix Monte Carlo (2015)|

-This is the first leg of four in the Women's Grand Prix series 2015-2016 which will determine the challenger for the women's crown in 2017.
-The second leg will be held in Tehran, Iran, in February 2016, the third in Tbilisi in Georgia in May 2016 and the fourth and final leg in Chengdu in China.
+This was the first leg of five in the Women's Grand Prix series 2015-2016 which would determine the challenger for the women's crown in 2017.
+The second leg would be held in Tehran, Iran, in February 2016.
+Each player could participate in three of the five events.
+(1)

 The first round started on 3 October 2015 with the eleventh and final round being played on 15 October 2015.
 Rest days were 7 and 12 October.